nilmarpublio/jawiweb/trunk/README.md

 2. Right click to add specified remarks on single nisan order.
 3. Date picker for filtering date range.
 4. [Enhancement] Custom searchbox with cross and search button inside textbox.
+5. Add manual save button instead of exit only save.
+This to prevent data lost if hang.
+6. Windows size buttons align top or adjust to same height with search box to look better?